|

 a nice, dry barn or garage with plenty of available space, no problem.
 If

-you live in an apartment or other limited space, storing a telescope and
+you live in an apartment or other limited space, how you will store a telescope and

 - Clear Aperture - Since a good